ToasterTheBrave/clover/design-document.md

 ![Metric Processing Service](https://raw.githubusercontent.com/truppert/clover/master/metrics-processing-service.png)

 There are different models applied to different metrics to determine what is "normal" for each metric.
 For example, a disk space metric is considered normal as long as it remains consistent and below a specified threshold.
 CPU load is considered normal as long as it remains within a range, never spiking.
 There models are manually assigned to the metrics.
-Such metadata for metrics is storred in a MySQL database and manually altered when necessary.
+Such metadata for metrics is stored in a MySQL database and manually altered when necessary.

 The metrics are evaluated on a sliding window of time.
-This allows us to watch anomolies in reference to current, recent behavior.
+This allows us to watch anomalies in reference to current, recent behavior.
 This allows us to set thresholds based on a percentage range outside of the recent norm.

 This service will be written in Scala, using Apache Spark.
 Apache spark allows us to scale nicely for a large number of metrics and has built in support for evaluating data in a sliding window of time.
 It also has built in Machine Learning libraries that may come in handy as we are building our models.